Lesson Plan - Get It!

 ||If you have a quotient inside parentheses and a power outside the parentheses, that power will go on each element inside the parentheses.
 (Think of distributing the power.)

 ||When you see a negative exponent, flip the base to the bottom of a fraction and keep the positive version of the exponent with it.

 Here are a few more examples of these rules for you to look over:

-Notice on the last example how you look at each term separately.
+Notice how, in the last example, you look at each term separately.
 You divide the numbers normally, then follow the rules and subtract the exponents for each of the variables.

 Please watch this Exponents Rules Part 1 | Exponents, radicals, and scientific notation | Pre-Algebra | Khan Academy video to see examples using these exponents rules:

 If you feel like your head is spinning with all these rules, remember: you only use one at a time.
 You can use the chart above to help you out as you work through some problems in this lesson and at any time.

 Go to the Got It? section now for some practice using these rules.